 He has written an ebook on fibromyalgia treatment called; Attacking Fibromyalgia & Chronic Fatigue and has completed a 50 hour program in car accidents and whiplash by The Spine Institute of San Diego.
 He was also the president and one of the founders of Work Safe Centers of America.

 He recently has completed 60 hours of continuing education set forth by the NSCA Certification Executive Committee for completing the Cressey Performance Elite Baseball Mentorship program for evaluating and treating the upper and lower extremities of baseball players, especially pitchers but can be applied to any patient.
 During this program he studied and had hands on experience with pitching mechanics and analyzing and treating movement patterns that can lead to dysfunction and injuries.

 Dr. Bradley Visconti

 Bradley Visconti was born and raised in Sharon, CT and graduated from Housatonic High School.
 Throughout high school, he excelled in lacrosse and wrestling and frequently visited a chiropractor to prepare him for his games and matches.
 He attended Springfield College where he wrestled during his collegiate career and exceled with his studies.
 He graduated from Springfield and majored in Sports Biology.
 Bradley then embarked to New York Chiropractic College where he graduated in 2016 and received his Doctor of Chiropractic degree.
 Bradley was an active member of the Rehab to Performance Club and took advantage of many different elective courses that involved soft tissue therapy, Advanced Sports Performance, as well as Clinical Anatomy.
-Bradley is also very passionate about educating his patient’s about health and simple ways to prevent injuries and is excited to be part of the team at Mountain Top Chiropractic.
+Dr. Brad is also very passionate about educating his patient’s about health and simple ways to prevent injuries and is excited to be part of the team at Mountain Top Chiropractic.

 Robyn Housemann, PhD, MPH